- Measuring Growth

 At least 2 standard errors above

-Significant evidence that the school's students made more growth than expected.
+Significant evidence that students made more growth than expected.

 Between 2 standard errors above and 2 standard errors below